 In 2015, we became the ‘Ramsgate Festival’.
 The programme continued to expand and diversify, always trying new ideas and working alongside the seafront traders who brought a fair, fireworks and a music stage to the August Bank Holiday weekend.

-2016 sees the festival moving to July for the first time, working in alongside the Royal Temple Yacht Club and their annual Ramsgate Week sailing regatta.
-The move opens up a second week in the vital summer holiday period, encouraging new visitors and providing high quality, sometimes surprising, cultural activities for our local people.
-The theme for this year is ‘On the wind and the waves, the sea brings us life…’
+2016 saw the festival moving to July for the first time, working alongside the Royal Temple Yacht Club and their annual Ramsgate Week sailing regatta.
+The move opened up a second week in the vital summer holiday period, encouraging new visitors and providing high quality, sometimes surprising, cultural activities for our local people.

 2017 became one of our most ambitious festivals, themed around ‘Dream Marine’ and produced by Teresa Askew for the second year.
 Russian artists Cardboardia and the Handmade Parade company from Hebden Bridge spend two weeks in town, giving workshops and creating huge parade creatures, a whole community of characters in cardboard with a Rubbish Monster fight on the beach and the best parade Ramsgate has seen for years, to close the festival.
 We were badly let down by the company engaged to make and operate the Ramsgate Slide, which is currently the subject of court action to reclaim the money lost by the charity due to non-delivery of the Slide.